April 27

 Look for a commercial grade induction cooktop with easy-to-use controls.
 Many of them have manual dials, which make setting temp or power easy in comparison to scrolling through a digital menu with +/- keys.

-Look at these two models above: which looks like the best portable induction cooktop for ease of control?
+Look at these two models above: which one looks easier to operate?

-Most commercial grade portables are going to have simpler, faster controls, but not all of them.
+Most commercial grade portables have simpler, faster controls, but not all of them.
 Be sure the one you buy has the controls you want.

 Unlimited Run Time

-Many consumer grade induction cooktops have limited running times.
+Most consumer grade induction cooktops have limited running times.
 Some are as short as 2 hours, after which the unit will shut itself off.
 Some run for longer than that, but many don't.
-(This may be due at least partly to cheaper internal components--the shorter run time creates less wear on the components.)
+(This may be due at least partly to cheaper internal components--the shorter run time puts less wear on the components.)

-This is not the case with commercial induction cooktops, most of which will run indefinitely.
+This is not the case with commercial induction cooktops, most of which have an unlimited run time.
 In a commercial kitchen, an appliance with too many automatic features can be hard to use because it takes control away from the cook.
-Thus, very few commercial induction burners are going to have limited run times.
+Thus, few commercial induction burners are going to have limited run times.
 Instead, they'll run until you shut them off.

-Most will have a timer, which turns the appliance off after a certain time when set, but this is a different feature.
+Most commercial models have a timer that switches the appliance off after a certain time when set, but this is a different feature.

 Fans